NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Enclosure: Air Leakage**

-The amount of air leakage.
-When a leakiness description is used, the Year Built of the home is also required.
+The amount of air leakage coming from outside.
+If a qualitative leakiness description (e.g., 'Average') is selected, the Year Built of the home is also required.

 - **Name:** ``enclosure_air_leakage``
 - **Type:** ``Choice``